Michael Campbell (gridiron football)

-Early years
+Early life

 Born and raised in Edison, New Jersey, Campbell attended Edison High School.
 He was named to the Newark Star Ledger first-team All-Middlesex and first-team All-Greater Middlesex Conference team.
-He recorded 39 receptions for 745 receiving yards and along with 14 Touchdowns in his senior season in high school.
-He was named MVP of the 2007 New York/New Jersey All-Star Classic.
-He was selected to participate in the 2007 New Jersey North-South All-Star Game.
-He selected as a member of the NJFCA Super 100 Team.
+Campbell recorded 39 receptions for 745 receiving yards and along with 14 touchdowns in his senior season in high school.
+He was named MVP of the 2007 New York/New Jersey All-Star Classic and was selected to participate in the 2007 New Jersey North-South All-Star Game.
+Campbell was also selected as a member of the NJFCA Super 100 Team.